n33kos/gitsup/README.md

 A bash script to output some git commands with some pretty formatting

 # Usage
-1. Place gitsup, gitwatch, and gitlisten in /usr/local/bin or any other location found in your $PATH var.
+- Place gitsup, gitwatch, and gitlisten in /usr/local/bin or any other location found in your $PATH var.
+- run `gitsup` to get your pretty git info.
-2. Call `gitsup` on its own or use `gitwatch` to poll for changes in the current directory.
+- run `gitwatch` to poll for changes in the current directory, refreshing gitsup on each change.
+- run `gitlisten` to display gitsup with a prompt for git commands (refreshes after each command).